Updated July 29, 2023

 Difference Between Historical Value vs Fair Value

 Assets and liabilities are an integral part of any business, which tells the financial analyst the strength of the business and how strong the business is to repay its obligations.
 Assets and liabilities are valued under the IFRS and US GAAP valuation policies.
 IFRS uses the cost or revaluation model, but US GAAP solely uses the cost model.
 Under the revaluation model, there are a few kinds of values in which one can value the asset.
-One such parameter is Historical Value and Fair Value.
-In this article, we will try and understand the key differences and working between Historical Value vs Fair Value.
+Therefore, one such parameter is Historical Value and Fair Value.
+In this article, we will try and understand the key differences and work between Historical Value vs Fair Value.

 - As stated on the balance sheet, the historical Cost is the Cost at which one initially acquires an asset, liability, or equity.

 - The fair value represents a company’s assets at their current market worth, which differs from the original price.
 The former is distinct from the latter since it remains constant even if the asset increases in Value.